Three Rivers Conference (Illinois): History

+In 2024, Morrison is the third team from the conference to migrate to the Northwest Upstate Illini Conference, joining Amboy and Fulton.
+This move, however will refresh the rivalry between Fulton and Morrison, the Battle for the Wooden Shoe.

 Football

 The Three Rivers Conference dropped football from 1999 until the 2013-14 school year.
 During this hiatus, the league offered championships in other sports, and member schools, either independently or as part of a co-operative, participated in the football-exclusive Big Rivers Conference.

 In early 2012, it was announced that Orion, Rockridge, Sherrard, all former members of the Olympic Conference, and Princeton accepted an invitation for full membership in the Three Rivers Conference at the start of the 2013-14 school year.
 These four schools, along with Hall, Kewanee, and St. Bede Academy make up the seven teams in the newly created South Division.
 The North Division includes Amboy-La Moille, Bureau Valley, Erie-Prophetstown, Fulton, Morrison, Newman Central Catholic, and Riverdale.
 The decision to create a geographical North-South alignment was based upon a desire to maintain existing rivalries and minimize travel times.

 The football schedule includes six intra-divisional games and three rotating inter-divisional cross-over match-ups.
 Each division will award a conference champion.

 Because the Big Rivers Conference and the Three Rivers Conference, co-operatives excepted, consist of the same member schools with this most recent expansion, the decision was made to drop the Big Rivers name in favor of the longer-standing Three Rivers Conference.